 Focus Area

 Students must select focus area courses according to guidelines established by the Department of Industrial and Systems Engineering.
 Focus areas include big data analytics, computer and information systems, design and manufacturing, entrepreneurship, human factors and ergonomics, management, and an option to tailor a focus area to an individual student's interests.
-For more information about focus area options and guidelines for tailored focus areas, see EFAs and Specialized Opportunities on the Department of Industrial and Systems Engineering website.
+For more information about focus area options and guidelines for tailored focus areas, see Focus Areas on the Department of Industrial and Systems Engineering website.

-Focus areas in the industrial engineering major include content area courses and electives, including a systems elective course; carefully selected elective courses may contribute to earning a minor and/or certificate.
+Focus areas in the industrial engineering major include content area courses and electives; carefully selected elective courses may contribute to earning a minor and/or certificate.

 Big Data Analytics

-Students in the big data analytics focus area complete four required courses (12 s.h.), two focus area electives (6-7 s.h.), one math or science elective (3-4 s.h.), and one systems elective (3 s.h.).
+Students in the big data analytics focus area complete four required courses (12 s.h.), two focus area electives (6–7 s.h.), and one math or science elective (3–4 s.h.).

 Required Big Data Analytics Courses